SIGN IN

 Another option is the Corporate Tonite Show for remote teams.
 It is a virtual Tonite Show-style game show with a live host and exciting activities, all of which help increase engagement.

-7. Invest in Growth
+7. Invest in growth

-8. Mentorship Programs
+8. Mentorship programs

 Tying into the last option, mentorship programs can be another great way to increase engagement.
 Developing a cross-departmental or senior management mentorship program can encourage collaboration, learning, growth, and engagement.

-Employee mentorship programs are especially beneficial, as they help engage both the mentor and mentee.
-They can also increase trust, efficiency, and job satisfaction which provide their own benefits to your business.
+Employee mentorship programs are especially beneficial because they help engage both mentors and mentees.
+They can also increase trust, efficiency, and job satisfaction, which provide their own benefits to your business.
+On top of that, mentorship programs help you develop a stronger, more skilled, and flexible workforce that can help push your business forward.

-9. Recognize and Reward Employees
+9. Recognize and reward employees

 Employees want to feel valued, which is why employee recognition is one of the best engagement strategies for any company.
 However, we often focus on results rather than the effort the employees put into their jobs.

-10. Focus on Inclusion
+10. Focus on inclusion

 Help employees see how their work contributes to the bigger picture.
 Share customer success stories.
 Explain how their project impacts the company’s mission.
 Connect daily tasks to organizational goals.
 Understanding what employees value most helps you create that meaningful connection.